Antenatal anxiety

 The important thing to remember, is that you are not alone and that there are safe and effective treatments available.

-The faster you get help for anxiety, the sooner you can get these anxious thoughts and feelings under control, so that you can get on with enjoying your pregnancy.
+The faster you get help for anxiety, the sooner you can get these anxious thoughts and feelings under control.
+This can also help you to enjoy your pregnancy.
 Find out about treatment options.

 There are a range of professionals and services with expertise in providing support for antenatal anxiety.